-g.
+f.
 Leases

 Leases of fixed assets, where substantially all the risks and benefits incidental to the ownership of the asset (but not the legal ownership) are transferred to the association, are classified as finance leases.
+The entity does not have any finance leases.